 Officially known as Langkawi, the Jewel of Kedah, is a district and an archipelago of 99 islands in the Andaman Sea some 30 km off the mainland coast of northwestern Malaysia.
-Arriving to this destination by air is the best option with flights coming in from Kuala Lumpur starting at $100.
+Arriving to this travel destination by air is the best option with flights coming in from Kuala Lumpur starting at $100.
 A Bus + Ferry Combination is also possible from $8.
-Moving around is a bit tricky without means public transportation but still manageable when renting a bike or scooter from $6 per day, or a car from $20 per day.
+Moving around is a bit tricky without public transportation but still manageable when renting a bike or scooter from $6 per day, or a car from $20 per day.

 Langkawi Key Information